-If the business will have employees or make retail sales, it also registers with the Idaho State Tax Commission, Idaho Industrial Commission, and Idaho Department of Labor by filing Form IBR-1.
+If the business will have employees or make retail sales, it also registers with the Idaho State Tax Commission.
+Idaho Industrial Commission, and Idaho Department of Labor by filing Form IBR-1.
 This form is required in addition to registering the business name and legal structure.
 If you will not have employees or make retail sales, do not complete this form.
-For details see Idaho Business Registration.
+For details see Idaho Business Registration below.